Introduction

 Invoking alr publish --tar inside an Alire workspace will result in the creation of a source archive at ${CRATE_ROOT}/alire/archives/.
 This archive must be manually uploaded by the user to a publicly accessible hosting service.

-After the upload, the user can supply the URL to fetch this archive to the publishing assistant (which will be waiting for this information), and the assistant will resume as if it had been invoked with alr publish <URL> (see #starting-with-a-remote-source-archive).
+After the upload, the user can supply the URL to fetch this archive to the publishing assistant (which will be waiting for this information), and the assistant will resume as if it had been invoked with alr publish <URL> (see Starting with a remote source archive).

 Support for complex projects whose sources become multiple Alire crates